wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 # How to Buy and Sell Tokens

-Any token or asset issued on the Waves blockchain can be bought or sold on the [Waves.Exchange](https://waves.exchange/).
+Any asset issued on the Waves blockchain (except [NFTs](/en/blockchain/token/non-fungible-token)) can be bought or sold on the [Waves.Exchange](https://waves.exchange/).
 Waves.Exchange developed by Waves.Exchange team is a part of the Waves ecosystem.
 It combines a user wallet and decentralized exchange that execute trades swiftly and securely.

-To buy or sell tokens, a user submits an order.
-He/she doesn't transfer his/her tokens to exchange, his/her money remains on his/her account until the order is matched with counter-order.
-The Matcher (exchange engine) creates exchange transaction while the blockchain guarantees that the transaction will be made on the conditions that are not worse than in the user's order.
-After the transaction is confirmed on blockchain, the user account's balances of assets are changed according to the amount, order execution price, and the Matcher fee.
+To buy or sell tokens, you submit an order to Matcher (exchange engine).
+You don't transfer your assets to exchange, money remains on your account until Matcher executes the order and creates an exchange transaction.
+The blockchain guarantees that the transaction will be made on the conditions that are not worse than in the user's order.

+See the [Order](/en/blockchain/order) article for more information about orders.

 ## Create Trading Order